 Finding Your Tribe-Mentor Up

 Finding a mentor and being one is a great way to start your path to becoming an evolved man.
-Mentors are essential to every man whether you’re a man trying to start a business, get a date, or find your life’s passion.
+Mentors are essential to every man, whether you’re a man trying to start a business, get a date, or find your life’s passion.
 Well, the good thing is you have men who’ve been there before and who will be more than happy to impart their knowledge to you.
 Some mentors will come about organically, and others you’ll have to track down and be persistent about obtaining.

 Finally, become a mentor to a younger man.
 In the age of mass incarceration, police shootings, racial profiling, and the school to prison pipeline, mentors are needed.
 I wrote an earlier post about my work organizing peace circles with a group of young black men in Chicago.
 I still connect with them on Facebook and via phone to this day.
-I learned a lot from them, and they hopefully learned something me.
+I learned a lot from them, and they hopefully learned something from me.
 Young black men need more male mentors, male teachers, and more positive black men to guide them on the journey called life.
-That positive masculine energy along with the feminine energy is needed for all of our youth.
+That positive masculine energy, along with the feminine energy, is needed for all of our youth.

-Learning is a Life Long Process
+Learning is a Life-Long Process

 Sharing what you learn with others is the greatest gift you can give someone else.
 Remember, no one person knows everything, but everyone knows something.
 In your life, you are probably already inspiring other people who lack your specific knowledge.

 You must be willing to try new things and push yourself outside your little personal box.
 Since learning is a lifelong process, you can try to pick up a new skill or hobby anytime.
-For instance, I tried improv comedy classes years ago, and I still continue to take them to this day.
+For instance, I tried improv comedy classes years ago, and I still continue to take them today.
 When you’re putting yourself out there, you’ll look like a fool at the beginning, but after a while, you’ll get the hang of it.

 I don’t plan on being the next Kevin Hart or Chris Farley.
 But, after completing my third level improv class at iO Theater, I realized I looked like a fool.
 But my instructor told me to relax and have fun with it.
 He felt I was holding back.
 I took his advice and put aside the harsh criticism I received in my first improv class, which caused me to hold back.
 During my first improv class, I made a play and a joke that offended my classmates.
-I was criticized by the instructor and held back during two following courses.
-After taking my level three instructor’s advice, I instead tried to relax and had fun with the process of learning improv.
+I was criticized by the instructor and held back during the two following courses.
+After taking my level three instructor’s advice, I instead tried to relax.
+I had fun with the process of learning improv.

 The Inner Struggle